Ryan ten Doeschate

 Right arm Medium fast

-Ryan ten Doeschate has established himself as one of the finest cricketers ever produced by an Associate nation - not to mention a captain of the highest standing during his time in the county game with Essex.
-Most notable in a long-standing international career were two centuries at the 2011 World Cup, including an exhilarating 119 that almost stunned England.
-Reflecting his dominance, he won the ICC Associate and Affiliate Player of the Year Award three times between 2008 and 2011.
-Ten Doeschate also played five years for Kolkata Knight Riders in the IPL - the first Associate player to gain such a contract.
+Ryan ten Doeschate established himself as one of the finest cricketers ever produced by an Associate nation, winning the ICC Associate and Affiliate Player of the Year Award three times between 2008 and 2011.
+He was also a captain of the highest standing during his time in the county game with Essex, and he played five years for Kolkata Knight Riders in the IPL - the first Associate player to gain such a contract.

 Batting & Fielding